MILES OF GOLDEN BEACHES

 Some of the beaches here are the longest and most beautiful in the Canary Islands stretching 35km and there's plenty to do for the water sports enthusiast from jet skiing to windsurfing.

-Its also possible to take a jet foil from here over to the neighboring island of Gran Canaria.
+Its also possible to take a jet foil from here over to the neighbouring island of Gran Canaria.